nkasmanoff/dm2gal/dat/illustris_tng/README.md

  ### python hydrosim.py

- The output of these scripts will dump an hdf5 file containing the 2048^3 version of that density field, which is partitioned into model ready chunks in dm2gal/dat/sampling.
+ The output of these dumps an hdf5 file containing the 2048^3 version of that density field, which we next split into input-output pairs that the model works with in  dm2gal/dat/sampling.